dpnm-ni/ni-mano/ni_mon_client_api/docs/DefaultApi.md

 # **get_vnf_flavor**
 > VNFFlavor get_vnf_flavor(id)

-get detailed information of a vnfflavor
+get detailed information of a vnfflavor.
+Only available to VM (container do not have flavor)

 ### Example
 ```python